cente/PythonAmazonProductsWrapper/README.md

 # Arguments

+syntax:

-python3.6 amazon.py operation
+python3.6 amazon.py operation --otherarguments

-## Operation
+## Operations

 ### Amazon Operations
-Currently Implemented:
+#### Currently Implemented:

-ItemSearch
+##### ItemSearch

+The ItemSearch operation searches for items on Amazon.
+The Product Advertising API returns up to ten items per search results page.

+An ItemSearch request requires a search index and the value for at least one parameter.
+For example, you might use the BrowseNode parameter for Harry Potter books and specify the Books search index.

+Currently supported filters:

+* Keywords

-Yet to be Implemented:
+#### Operations Yet to be Implemented:

-BrowseNodeLookup
+* BrowseNodeLookup
-ItemLookup
+* ItemLookup
-SimilarityLookup
+* SimilarityLookup
-CartAdd
+* CartAdd
-CartClear
+* CartClear
-CartCreate
+* CartCreate
-CartGet
+* CartGet
-CartModify
+* CartModify

 ### Script/Maintenance Operations

-GenerateConfig
+* generateconfig - Creates a brand new config.ini
+* version - Output current version

-### Arguments
+## Additional Arguments

 --product-id : ID(s) of products.